EU Licensed4.8/5

 Summary

-Gabapentin is not classified as a sedative, but sedation and drowsiness are among its most common side effects.
-It works by modulating calcium channels in the nervous system rather than directly activating GABA receptors.
-Its sedating properties are sometimes used therapeutically, particularly for insomnia associated with neuropathic pain.
+Gabapentin is not a sedative, but sedation and drowsiness are among its most common side effects.
+It works by changing how calcium channels behave in the nervous system.
+It does not switch on GABA receptors directly.
+Doctors sometimes use its calming effect on purpose, mainly for sleep problems linked to nerve pain.

 How gabapentin is classified

-Gabapentin is classified as an anti-epileptic (antiseizure) medicine in the BNF and is also widely prescribed for neuropathic pain.
-It is not classified as a sedative or hypnotic.
+The BNF lists gabapentin as an anti-epileptic (antiseizure) medicine.
+Doctors also prescribe it widely for neuropathic pain, which is nerve pain.
+It is not a sedative or a sleeping tablet.

-Gabapentin causes significant sedation in many patients, and this is one of its most frequently reported side effects.
+Sedation is one of its most often reported side effects.

 What gabapentin is licensed for in the UK:

-• Epilepsy: as adjunctive therapy for focal seizures with or without secondary generalisation
+• Epilepsy: as an add-on treatment for focal seizures, with or without secondary generalisation

 • Neuropathic pain: peripheral neuropathic pain in adults

-Off-label uses (not formally licensed but commonly prescribed):
+Off-label uses (not formally licensed, but often prescribed):

 • Generalised anxiety disorder